Members location mapping gadget

 Member address fields

 To specify the location of your members, you can choose one or more address fields from your common fields and membership fields.
 At the very least, you need to choose one field that includes the country name.
-The fields you choose should not have their privacy settings set to No access.

 All common and membership fields are available for selection except system fields (such as first name, last name, email, phone, and organization), admin only fields, internal use fields, password fields, and fields that use the following field types: picture, date, extra charges, and rules and terms.